MSD Communications and Public Engagement Network

 Termly MSD Communications and Public Engagement Network Meetings

-Who?
-All network members (anyone in MSD with an interest in or connection to public engagement and/or communications)
+All network members (anyone in MSD with an interest in or connection to public engagement and/or communications) are welcome!

 Please use the mailing list to ask questions, share information, make announcements etc. Emails posted to the forum will be captured, and archived (the list has an archive feature, only accessible to list members, so if in the future you have a particular query, or a new members joins the network, they can search the archive directly).

 Central University Communications and Public Engagement Networks